Boozhoo,

 Simone (her traditional name is Aki-egwaniizid, which is an Ojibwe name meaning "Earth Blanket") is an Anishinaabe painter and poet, born in Winnipeg, Manitoba in 1962 and a member of Pasqua First Nation in Saskatchewan.
 She belongs to he Name doodem (Sturgeon clan) and feels a special kinship with her mother's people, the Azaadiwi-ziibi Nitam-Anishinaabeg (Poplar River First Nation) of Manitoba.
 Simone descends from a long line of Midewiwin seers and healers and artists.
 Her artwork has been appreciated by several art collectors and educational and health care institutions from Canada, as well as by art lovers from all over the world.

-My name is Zhaawano Giizhik.
-I am an American currently living in the Netherlands.
-I was born in 1959 in North Carolina, USA.
-I have Anishinaabe blood running through my veins, the doodem of my ancestors from Baawiting (Sault Ste.
+Zhaawano Giizhik, an American currently living in the Netherlands, was born in 1959 in North Carolina, USA.
+Zhaawano has Anishinaabe blood running through his veins, the doodem of his ancestors from Baawiting (Sault Ste.
 Marie, Upper Michigan) is Waabizheshi, Marten.
-As an artist and a writer and a jewelry designer I draw on the oral and pictorial traditions that my ancestors left me.
-In doing so I sometimes work together with kindred artists.
-Simone and I have done several art projects together in the past and will hopefully create many in the future.
+As a writer and a (non-commercial) artist and jewelry designer, Zhaawano draws on the oral and pictorial traditions of his ancestors.
+In doing so he sometimes works together with kindred artists.
+He has done several art projects with Simone McLeod between 2012 and 2018.

 ________________________________________________________________________________

 Painting "Spirits Of The Mountains" 28 x 58 ' (71 x 147 cm) acrylic on canvas, 2013 posted with permission of Simone McLeod/Aki-egwaniizid.
-Copyright Simone Mcleod, Fisher Star Creations.
-Click here to go to our website.
+Copyright Simone Mcleod,.

 No comments: